matloff/revisit/README.md

 **lcc():**  Display the current code.

 ### Second example

+Here we look at the [MovieLens data](https://grouplens.org/datasets/movielens/100k/).
+This consists of 100,000 movie ratings.
+There are about 1000 users and 1700 films.
+There is some covariate information, including age and gender for the users, as well as for the movies, e.g. year of release and genre.

+Suppose someone had done a study of this data, focusing on the effects of age and gender.

+### Third example

 Here we analyze the data set **ols262**.
 (Data and code courtesy of M.
 Zavodny, Stata translated to R by R. Davis.
 There are some differences